Today is Birth Mother’s Day and April was Black Maternal Health month.

 I didn’t know enough to advocate for her.
 I didn’t know anything about Black maternal health numbers.
 It didn’t even occur to me to THINK about that.
-There E and I sat, silent, as the doctor insisted she have a C-section, but with little to know explanation as to why, other than using a scare tactic (upon reflection, I see this now) to convince her to agree to the Surgiry.
+There E and I sat, silent, as the doctor insisted she have a C-section, but with little to know explanation as to why, other than using a scare tactic (upon reflection, I see this now) to convince her to agree to the surgery.
 I believed what he said.
 He said something about the baby being born….broken.
 Now, after research I believe the doctor was referring to “Shoulder Dystocia”.
 This was not explained to her.
 I was too trusting and too ignorant to REALLY think about what he was saying.
-I never had a reason not to trust my doctors.
+Throughout my life, I never had a reason not to trust my doctors.

 Yes, she was past her due date.
-However, the baby wasn’t measuring too big and she had vaginally given birth before.
+However, the baby wasn’t measuring too big and she had given birth vaginally before.
 I did not know that in this country Black women are 2-3 times more likely than white women to die in child birth.
 I didn’t know Black women are significantly more likely to have a C-section. ( https://www.opendemocracy.net/en/why-do-black-women-us-have-more-c-sections-white-women/)

 I didn’t understand the racism that exists in the medical field.
 How many white perspective adoptive mothers do?
 Women who forge deep relationships with the Black expectant mother making an adoption plan?
 Women, like me, who come to love this expectant mother in a deep intimate way.
 What does that love look like?
 What should it look like before baby is born?